 Head Teacher Wellbeing

-Matt Smith liaises with year advisers, and deputy principals are student issues and are available to students in need.
-She provides guidance and counselling and can refer students to the appropriate personnel in outside agencies for additional support as required.
-Mrs Ferrett also oversees the Connect program.
+Mr Matt Smith liaises with year advisers, and deputy principals are student issues and are available to students in need.
+He provides guidance and counselling and can refer students to the appropriate personnel in outside agencies for additional support as required.
+Mr Smith also oversees the Connect program.

 Learning and Support Teacher - LAST